 Unmarried couples face unique money issues and financial planning opportunities.
 For example, how do you own your assets?
 There’s a shared joy from living together and a temptation to own things “together.”
 There are going to be expenses – some shared and others where you find yourself saying, “I’m not paying for that!”

-- Thinking twice before co-signing on a loan.
 This includes co-signing a lease, applying for a joint credit card, or taking out a mortgage as an unmarried couple.
 It might sound like a good idea to help out your partner with bad credit.
-However there are many reasons not to co-sign a loan per Bankrate.com.
+However, there are many reasons not to co-sign a loan per Bankrate.com.
 It’s high risk and low reward.
 The individual with a bad credit score has little to lose and you assume all the risk if the loan isn’t repaid timely.
 Your ability to get credit when needed may be restricted due to excessive credit.
 And life happens – what if the other party loses their job or you break up?
 The banker’s not going to care, and you’ll get a call.
 There’s a reason why a 200-ton sculpture of black marble at the Bank of America Plaza at 555 California Street in San Francisco is also known as “The Banker’s Heart of Stone.”

 As young relationships blossom, we hope couples grow together personally and financially.
 However, life throws curve balls.
 Plan accordingly.
 It may be prudent to have written agreements, and get legal advice, especially when the stakes are high.

 You can also view this article on Reno Gazette Journal.